 Once you install a ceiling fan, you will never want to go back.
 These simple devices that attach to your ceiling double-task by keeping you cool in the summer and warm in the winter by reversing the fan direction.

 As long as electricity is in place, ceiling fans install relatively easily.
 But the best part is the energy savings.
 You'll be able to trim back expensive heating and cooling bills with ceiling fans installed in key areas of your home.

-Consider that a mid-sized 44-inch ceiling fan draws just 45 watts for an estimated annual energy cost of between $10 to $15.
-That more than pay for itself in terms of HVAC energy savings.
+Consider that a mid-sized 44-inch ceiling fan draws approximately 45 watts for an estimated annual energy cost of between $10 to $15.
+That more than pays for itself in terms of HVAC energy savings.

 |Ceiling Fan Sizes Per Room|

 |Room||Room Size||Blade Size|

 |Small office, powder room||Up to 50 square feet||Below 29 inches|

 |Small bathroom, mudroom||50 to 75 square feet||29 to 36 inches|

 |Medium bathroom, bedroom, home office||75 to 175 square feet||42 to 48 inches|